-Vision care benefits are covered at the same percentage rate as other medical benefits, but there is a maximum benefit amount in each Plan Year.
+Vision care benefits are covered at the same percentage rate as other medical benefits, but there is a maximum benefit amount in each plan year.
 The Plan's percentage rate of payment and maximum amount payable for each covered enrollee is specified in the Schedule of Benefits.
-(Annual maximum payable does not apply to pediatric (under age 19) annual eye examination and one pair of standard, clear-lens, prescription glasses per plan year per child.)
+(Annual maximum payable does not apply to pediatric annual eye examination and one pair of standard, clear-lens, prescription glasses per plan year per child for those under age 19.)
 The vision care benefits do not include payment for non-prescription lenses.